-Occidental Common Stock is listed and principally traded on the New York Stock Exchange and the Pacific Stock Exchange under the symbol "OXY."
+Occidental Common Stock is listed and principally traded on the New York and Pacific stock exchanges under the symbol "OXY."

 The following table sets forth the high and low sales prices of Occidental Common Stock, and cash dividends declared thereon, for the periods indicated.
 The quotations are as reported in published financial sources.